AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 austrakka metadata add -p min samples.csv
 ```

-### Adding sequences to a sample
+### Adding FASTQ sequences to a sample

-Uploading of sequences is undertaken using a comma-separated file to map sample names (from previous step)
+Uploading of sequences is undertaken using a comma-separated file to map Seq_IDs (from previous step)
 to sequences.
 You can upload `*.fa(sta)` and/or `*.fastq.gz`.
 **Please note the size of uploaded files cannot exceed 4GB.**